EclipseFdn/iot.eclipse.org/content/testbeds/production-performance-management.md

 sub_description = """
 <p>A key challenge of the manufacturing industry is to improve capacity, quality and flexibility, while lowering costs.</p>
-<p>The Eclipse IoT Open Testbed for Production Performance Management demonstrates how to gather performance data from heteregeneous industrial assets, and how to analyze it in backend systems.</p>
+<p>The Eclipse IoT Open Testbed for Production Performance Management demonstrates how to gather performance data from heterogeneous industrial assets, and how to analyze it in backend systems.</p>
 """

 demo_link = "#"